Lincoln National Corporation

 LNC has a documented corporate policy requiring each Business Unit to develop a business continuity plan.
 In support of this policy, LNC’s Business Resilience area has the full-time responsibility of coordinating the development, testing and maintenance of all LNC Business Continuity Plans.
 Business Resilience also manages contracts with recovery services vendors and is responsible for management reporting on all aspects of continuity.
 A formal systematic process with auditable controls enforces the corporate policy on continuity.

 LNC’s Business Continuity Plans address advance preparations and actions to be taken in response to disruptions of various magnitudes.
 The Business Continuity Plans address the potential impact of varying risks of disruptions to LNC employees, equipment, computer and telecommunications systems, and office facilities.
 While it is impossible to anticipate every type of disruption that could affect LNC’s businesses, LNC takes an ‘all hazards’ approach to planning which encompasses reduction in workforce, loss of facility and loss of data.

 Local crisis management teams are in place in all LNC locations.
 These local crisis teams are charged with recording and managing any potential or actual crisis at the site from the time a situation occurs to the resolution of the incident and resumption of normal business operations.

 Backup and recovery

-In the event of an SBD, where it is not possible to conduct business from one of LNC’s offices, the company has contracted with a recovery services vendor for use of a remote alternate site equipped with resources to support critical business operations.
+In the event of an SBD, where it is not possible to conduct business from one of LNC’s offices, the company will utilize work from home solutions as well as the use of alternate sites equipped with resources to support critical business operations.